How to Format a Book for Printing

 Conclusion

-Take note of all the points above but only use the set styles that you are happy with.
-Ask your friends and family for their opinions but at the end of the day, it’s your book and all of your hard work has gone into creating it.
+Ask your friends and family for their opinions, but at the end of the day, it’s your book, and all your hard work has gone into creating it.